discretegames/runmany/README.md

 ```

 You also need the programming languages you want RunMany to run installed on your computer
-because RunMany uses their interpreters/compilers behind the scenes to actually run the programs.
+because RunMany uses their interpreters/compilers behind the scenes to actually run programs.

 RunMany has built-in support for the following languages:

 > Ada, Bash, Batch, C, C#, C++, Dart, Fortran, Go, Groovy, Haskell, Java, JavaScript,
-Julia, Kotlin, Lisp, Lua, MIPS, Pascal, Perl, PHP, PowerShell, Print, Python, Python 2,
+Julia, Kotlin, Lisp, Lua, MIPS, Pascal, Perl, PHP, PowerShell, Python, Python 2,
-R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, and Visual Basic
+R, Racket, Ruby, Rust, Scala, TypeScript, VBScript, Visual Basic

 Meaning, if you already have one of these languages installed,
 there's a good chance it will work in RunMany automatically.

-(`Print` is a special built-in language that simply prints the code content to stdout.)
+It also has a special language called `Print` that simply prints the code content to stdout.

 There are ways to add custom languages and change the behavior of built-in languages, and even make them different on
 different operating systems.
 For more info see